jundalisay/spblist/content/en/research/hahnemann/chronic/part-09.md

 20 A youth who removed his itch with a lead ointment, died four days afterward of a disease of the chest.

-21A general dropsy was quickly cured by a return of the itch, but when this was suppressed by a severe cold, pleurisy supervened and death ensued in three days.
+21 A general dropsy was quickly cured by a return of the itch, but when this was suppressed by a severe cold, pleurisy supervened and death ensued in three days.

-22A young peasant was attacked with acute fever, with pleurisy and dyspnoea, six days after driving out an eruption of itch with sulphur ointment.
+22 A young peasant was attacked with acute fever, with pleurisy and dyspnoea, six days after driving out an eruption of itch with sulphur ointment.

-23A school boy of 13 years was seized with cough and stitches in the chest when his itch dried up.
+23 A school boy of 13 years was seized with cough and stitches in the chest when his itch dried up.
 These ailments disappeared when the itch broke out again.

 23*A man of 36 years had the itch removed sixteen months ago by an ointment of lead and mercury; he suffered since from a whooping cough accompanied by great anguish.